STAT545-UBC/STAT545-UBC-original-website/packages02_activity.md

     + `NAMESPACE` A very important file, but we will never edit this by hand. `roxygen2` will maintain this for us.

 * `R/` finally, this is where the actual R code will go.
 * `DESCRIPTION` holds meta information about your package.
 We will modify this first.
-(Technically, the presence of this very file defines the `gameday` folder as a package.)
+(Technically, the presence of this very file signals to RStudio that the `gameday` Project is a package.)

 ### The DESCRIPTION File

 Here is where we add information about the package (gameday) and its authors (us).
 Some fields are pre-filled, but many more fields can be added as necessary.
-The initial raw version may depepend on your version of `devtools` but should look similar to this:
+The initial raw version may depend on your version of `devtools` but should look similar to this:

     Package: gameday
     Title: What the package does (one line)